 The Financial Aid Office determines your need and eligibility for FWS.
 The maximum award for 2015-2016 is $2,000.
 If you have not been offered a Federal Work-Study award as part of your financial aid awards, you cannot work a Federal Work-Study job.

 Earnings from Federal Work-Study jobs are not included as income when completing the FAFSA for the following academic year.
 Earnings from non work-study jobs included as income on the FAFSA.

 Federal Work-Study jobs are posted online on the Financial-Aid Office website.
 Click HERE to view current job postings.

-You must accept your awards through the student portal and complete all the required paperwork through Human Resources.
+You must complete all the required paperwork through Human Resources.

 You are responsible for monitoring your Federal Work-Study earnings.
 You cannot earn more than what you were awarded.
 If you exceed your FWS award, you will need to ask your employer to change you to a non-Federal Work-Study position or you could be terminated, based on the department's budget.

 You are a student first, so be sure to negotiate a schedule that works with your school schedule.
 If you are sick or cannot come to work, be sure to let your supervisor know.